jasp-de/jasp-de/readme.md

 ## What I can do for Your Business

-  🎨 design & code beautiful fast websites
+  🎨 beautiful fast websites
-  🤑 build custom shopify stores & apps
+  🤑 custom shopify stores & apps
-  🤖 create business automations (chatGPT, gmail, sheets, shopify, klaviyo, zapier, etc - according to your needs)
+  🤖 AI business automations (chatGPT, gmail, sheets, shopify, klaviyo, zapier, etc - according to your needs)
-  💳 write blockchain smart contracts (ETH, SOL) and setup crypto payments and wallet integration
-  📝 develop interactive 3D web applications: showrooms, product customizers, galleries, virtual conferences and more!
+  💳 blockchain smart contracts (ETH & SOL), crypto payments, wallet integration 📝 interactive 3D web applications: showrooms, product customizers, galleries, virtual conferences and more!

 I love using my broad skillset to bring creative projects to life!
 Lets chat about your project!
 Schedule a [Free Call](https://dankylabs.com/contact) with me.